 These cookies are a perfect weekend baking project, or a sweet treat for the holidays, or a special dessert for Valentine’s Day.
 And since they come together in under 30 minutes, there’s no need to wait long before enjoying all the chocolatey goodness.

-There is something so warm and comforting about homemade cookies fresh out of the oven.
+And who doesn’t love warm, homemade cookies fresh out of the oven?
 Whether making these for your family or to brighten the day of a coworker, neighbor, or friend, you’ll have a hard time finding a better or more well-received cookie than these!

 Recipe Snapshot